hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

   - You should have an internal platform that is fully fleshed out.
   - Enabling experimentation, progressive delivery, and effective testing as an expertise is no longer optional.
 - 1500 Engineers
-  - Developer experience, infrastructure, cost visibility, security, etc., should be embedded into the culture, exist as teams within organizations, and also as a separate organization.
+  - Developer experience, infrastructure, cost visibility, security, etc., should be embedded into the culture, exist as teams within organisations, and also as a separate organisation.
   - The idea that you can have basically any engineering function without hiring industry experts in that function should seem both insulting and laughable; even if you hire them as consultants, you should understand deeply that success means leveraging others and you now have the funding to fully do so.

 Figure out where in here you are and how much catching up you have to do.